urbit/urbit/README.md

 where pier is the name of your pier.

-While the network is still young from time to time we reboot the entire thing.
+While the network is still young from time to time we reboot the entire universe.
 We call this a 'continuity breach' since we're breaking the continuity of our crypto.

 When this happens you'll need to back up your data and start a fresh